 Altun Ha, the archaeological site closest to Belize City, was a major Maya culture ceremonial centre and the discovery site of Belize's famous Jade Head.

 Altun Ha functioned as a central trading link between the Caribbean coast and Maya centres in the interior during the Maya Classic Period.
 Two main plazas with roughly 13 Maya temples and residential structures have been excavated.

 A unique feature is the absence of carved stelae, the most notable artifact a large jade carving of the Maya sun god "Kinich Ahau."
-Weighing 10 pounds, this 6-inch carving is the most massive carved jade object to be found in any Maya community in the region.
+Weighing 10 pounds, this 6-inch carving is the largest carved jade object to be found in any Maya community in the region.
 A replica of the "Jade Head," a national treasure, is on display at the Central Bank of Belize, and its likeness watermarked on all Belizean currency.

 The Altun Ha Jade head stands 14.9 cm (6 inches) high and weighs 4.42 kgs.
-The jade from which this artifact was made, imported from ancient mines along the Motagua River valley in eastern Guatemala.
+The jade from which this artifact was made, was imported from ancient mines along the Motagua River valley in eastern Guatemala.
 Today the jade head is considered the crown jewel of Belize.